 CML uses a set of tools and methods to constantly update data for ML workflows to advance autonomously, resulting in increased accuracy and efficiency in AI and ML operations.
 Think of it like raising children—teach them the basics and provide constant education and guidance as they grow up, so that they can learn and make important decisions.

 When the data properties of an ML model change, it is important to retrain the model to avoid concept drift.
-Concept drift refers to the evolution between input and output variables over time.
+Concept drift1 refers to the evolution between input and output variables over time.
 CML optimizes the machine learning model’s knowledge, performance, accuracy, and capability to become auto-adaptive to the present.

-An example of CML is Netflix’s recommender system, where it suggests the next show right at the end of the last episode.
+An example of CML is Netflix’s recommender system2, where it suggests the next show right at the end of the last episode.
 This model needs to be trained periodically to keep up with new releases and changing preferences of the viewers.

 With a constant flow of data, CML helps machine learning systems and AI models to become adaptable, scalable, and more intelligent.

 In 2017, the world was producing a rate of 16 ZB of data per year.
-By 2025, IDC reports that production of data will reach 160 ZB.
+By 2025, IDC5 reports that production of data will reach 160 ZB.
 By that time, only 3% to 12% of the data can be stored.
 To avoid data getting lost, it’s important that ML models process them quickly and efficiently.
 This is why companies should use CML models to be able to quickly filter and process a lot of data to cut down on storage and maintenance costs.

-Furthermore, CML makes multimodal-multitask learning possible.
+Furthermore, CML makes multimodal-multitask learning possible6.
 Like humans, we process tons of information at the same time and solve problems through the new information acquired.
 With CML, alternative asynchronous training of tasks is possible.
 Hundreds of data can be trained simultaneously, training models at scale to provide better and more accurate output.

 With CML, the machine optimizes its algorithm and makes better predictions and decisions on its own.
-This is crucial when AI and ML is used in real-world production environments.
+This is crucial when AI and ML is used in real-world production environments9.
 A constant feedback loop of human judgment is necessary so that the AI model can always be fine-tuned to ensure precise performance, improve confidence, and prevent bias as it deploys into the system.

 It can be very challenging to collect high-quality, precise, and actual data to train an AI model.
 Public datasets are often not well-curated and not suitable for training models in many applied machine learning applications like continuous machine learning.
 Data can be either collected in-house or purchased from a third party.